ZetaBank/zeta_edu_jnu/docs/source/lecture_courses/course_1/4.slam_navigation/mission/mission2.rst

 Send robot to desired coordinates
  - Open navi example on Jupyter hub
  - Enter the x, y coordinate information of the destination
- - Enter the desired coordinates and the robot will move.
   .. thumbnail:: /_images/course_1/4.slam_navigation/1point.png

 |